- NordicBet Review

 Given that NordicBet is a Betsson AB brand, it benefits from the funds and regulatory insight that comes from being part of a gigantic organisation.
 They take data and financial security very seriously indeed and adhere to all relevant regulatory and legislative standards and requirements in the various jurisdictions in which they operate.

 Because they are a company that crosses various boundaries, they are regulated by a range of bodies.
-These include the Swedish Gambling Authority, the Malta Gaming Authority, the United Kingdom Gambling Commission, and the Alderney Gambling Commission.
+These include the Swedish Gambling Authority, the Malta Gaming Authority, and the Alderney Gambling Commission.

 People looking to become an affiliate of NordicBet products need to join the Betsson Group Affiliates scheme (details of which can be found here: https://www.betssongroupaffiliates.com/).